merenlab/merenlab.org/courses/PFLS/index.md

 * Common tools in the UNIX shell and how they are used,
 * Shell scripting and its application to real-world problems,
 * General concepts and algorithmic thinking in programming through exercises,
-* The utility of Python programming language,
-* Large Language Models and AI-assisted program solving,
+* Basics of Large Language Models and AI-assisted program solving,
-* Orchestrating multiple of these tools to solve complex, daily tasks.
+* Orchestrating multiple of these tools to solve complex tasks.

-This document includes **everything** you need for this course.
+This document includes **everything** you will need for this course.

-{:.warning}
-If you are taking this course as a part of your educational program with the expectation to be graded for it, please pay particular attention to the [Course Responsibilities](#course-responsibilities) and [Grading](#grading) sections.

 ## Faculty and Communication

-The course is directed by [Prof. Dr. A. Murat Eren](https://merenlab.org), who goes by Meren, and [Prof. Dr. Sarahi Garcia](https://miint.org/).
+The course is directed by [Prof. Dr. A. Murat Eren](https://merenlab.org), who goes by Meren, and [Prof. Dr. Sarahi Garcia](https://miint.org/), who goes by Sarahi.
 The lectures and exercises will be primarily delivered by Meren, but the following table lists individuals who were directly or indirectly involved in the contents of the course:

 |Name|Role|Expertise|Contact information|
 |:---|:---|:---|:---|